MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-overview.md

 1. If you run upgrade on a single-server management group, you only need to run the upgrade one time since all features are installed on a single server.
 The Operations Manager Upgrade wizard performs system prerequisite checks and provides resolution steps for any issues.
 Installation won't continue until you resolve all issues.

 2. If you're upgrading a distributed management group, you must upgrade certain features before others.
 For example, you upgrade the management servers first, followed by the gateways, operations consoles, and then agents.
 Next, you can upgrade any remaining features, such as the web console, reporting and Audit Collection Services (ACS).
-You must also perform a number of pre-upgrade and post-upgrade tasks.
+You must also perform many pre-upgrade and post-upgrade tasks.

 ::: moniker-end